sujithjay/sujithjay.github.io/_posts/2018-06-24-How-Conversations-on-StackOverflow-Teach-You.md

 *"IndexedSeq[_] (being backed by scala.collection.Vector) are horrifically inefficient, and we should replace that with a better IndexedSeq that's just backed by an Array."*

 The reviewer here is referring to a Collection class '*immutable.IndexedSeq*'.
-For those new to Scala, _IndexedSeq_ is an interface which provides an Java Array-like API.
+For those new to Scala, _IndexedSeq_ is an interface which provides an Java _Array_-like API.
 And like any Java interface, it states this contract without constraints on the run-time of its operations.

 In other words, it defines methods like '_head()_', '_next()_', '_hasNext()_' etc, but says nothing on how quick the implementation of these need to be.
 They could range from _O(1)_ to _O(N)_ in the various classes implementing the interface.
 The default implementation is backed by a _Vector_ which uses a tree-like structure to perform these operations.
 So, definitely not _O(1)_.
 And that is the point the reviewer is trying to make.